SULAWESI

 At lunch there is a Dutch couple who have just been in Toraja: they tell me the best place to stay, the day of the big market held every 6 days (tomorrow – Friday), how to go a funeral and other advice.
 This reaffirms my belief that you should talk to everyone.
 It is rarely not worthwhile.

 I have forgotten how pleasant a nice bus ride can be.
-You see the land you are traveling through, get a feeling for the place.
+You see the land you are traveling through, and get a feeling for the place.
 Well before Toraja, the bus climbed into the mountains with karst walls and castles.
 There are no volcanoes here.

 TANA TORAJA.
 This is an area best known for its peculiar fascination with the dead.
 Life for the Torajans revolves around death and their days are spent earning the money to send away their dead properly in elaborate, brutal and captivating funeral rites.
-During funeral season in July and August, the tourist numbers swell and prices soar, but the rest of the year, it’s empty and starved for visitors.
+During the funeral season in July and August, the tourist numbers swell and prices soar, but the rest of the year, it’s empty and starved for visitors.

 With 9 million people, South Sulawesi has four ethnic groups, three of them Muslim, all in the lowlands.
 The 650,000 Christian Torajans live in the mountains and most are farmers.
 Another 2 million Torajans live around Indonesia (especially Papua and Kalimantan working in mining) and the world having left for education, business and jobs.
 Much of their income returns to Toraja.